plusemon/laravel-file-uploader/Readme.md

-## Laravel File Upload Helper package
+## Laravel Model File Uploader package
-It will save you time.
+The most esiest way to upload the model related file form the requset.